 Azure Function Triggers

-There are different types of triggers provided by Azure that can be used for your Azure Function.
-Below are a few among them
+Different types of triggers provided by Azure can be used for your Azure Function.
+Below are the Azure function trigger types.

-- HTTP Trigger: HTTP Trigger is one of the Basic And simple triggers that you can use for your Azure Function.
+• HTTP Trigger: HTTP Trigger is one of the Basic And simple triggers you can use for your Azure Function.
 In case the HTTP requests come, this trigger gets fired.

-- Service Bus Trigger: Service Bust Trigger gets fired in case a new message comes from a service bus queue.
+• Service Bus Trigger: Service Bust Trigger gets fired if a new message comes from a service bus queue.

-- Azure Event Hub Trigger: Event Hub Trigger gets fired in case any events are delivered to the Azure event hub.
+• Azure Event Hub Trigger: Event Hub Trigger gets fired if any events are delivered to the Azure event hub.
 This trigger is used basically for workflow processing, user experience, etc.

-- Azure Event Grip Trigger: This is a trigger that gets triggered whenever the event grid receives a new event.
+• Azure Event Grip Trigger: This trigger gets triggered whenever the event grid receives a new event.

-So these are the key triggers that are available for your Azure Function and can be used based on your business needs.
+So, these are the key triggers available for your Azure Function and can be used based on your business needs.

 Create a simple scheduled trigger in Azure Portal

 Well, here we will discuss How to create a simple scheduled trigger in the Azure Portal.
-If you will consider a scenario to display a “Welcome” on the computer screen every 5 minutes.
-Then in that case you can create a timer trigger and set the value for the CORN expression so that the Azure Function will execute at each 5 minutes interval of time.
+Suppose you will consider a scenario to display a “Welcome” on the computer screen every 5 minutes.
+Then, in that case, you can create a timer trigger and set the value for the CORN expression so that the Azure Function will execute at each 5-minute interval.

 Follow the below steps for creating a simple scheduled trigger Azure Function in Azure Portal.